cocos2d/bindings-generator/README.md

 # What's new
-* Add a prebuilt libclang3.4 in `libclang/`for mac, linux and windows.
+* Add a prebuilt libclang 5.0 in `libclang/`for mac, linux and windows.
-* If you want use the prebuilt licbclang3.4 work with Android NDK, then `only the NDK r9b is can work corrently` with it.
+* If you want use the prebuilt licbclang 5.0 work with Android NDK, then `only the NDK r16 (or higher version) can work corrently` with it.

 # Requirements

 * python2.7
 * py-yaml
 * cheetah (for target language templates)
-* libclang, from clang 3.3 or later

 # Usage